 The Night I Burnt the Shed

 Anyhoo, back to the burning.
 I started a fire, away from the house and shed.
 Well, I thought it was far enough.
-It clearly wasn’t.
+It wasn’t.
 I stayed with it, carefully watching, with my garden hose and rake in hand.

 I got a call asking to help with chores.
 The fire was about out (or I thought it was.
 I hosed the fire down and all around it.
-Then I left.
-Big mistake.
+Then I left—big mistake.

 NEVER LEAVE A FIRE

-The house was saved unlike my pride.
+The house was saved, unlike my pride.
 But the shed was a total loss.
 And yes, I take what I did seriously.

-If you walk away with anything after reading this (besides this girl must be an idiot), please remember this…NEVER LEAVE A FIRE OF ANY KIND UNATTENDED and be aware of the conditions and placement of the fire, if you choose to burn.
+If you walk away with anything after reading this (besides this girl must be an idiot), please remember this: NEVER LEAVE A FIRE OF ANY KIND UNATTENDED, and be aware of the conditions and placement of the fire if you choose to burn.
 For me, I will never burn ever again.
 It was a hard lesson that I should have never had to learn.
-And a lesson that will never be forgotten.
+But a lesson that I will never forget.